 The Individual Technical Certificate may be available to students who wish to design their own program to meet a specific career goal.
-An Individual Technical Certificate Contract must be approved IN ADVANCE by the Department Chair and/or appropriate dean.
-After completion of the certificate, the student must notify the Registrar.
-For more information, contact Counseling and Career Services or the Registrar. (see Environmental Conservation)
+An Individual Technical Certificate Contract must be approved IN ADVANCE by the Department Chair and/ or appropriate dean.
+After completion of the certificate, the student must notify the Dean of Instruction & Student Services.
+For more information, contact Counseling and Career Services or the Dean of Instruction & Student Services. (see Environmental Conservation)